hegoimanzano/ICASCM2025/01_build_model.md

 python3 main_brick.py
 ```

-That’s it!
+That’s it! in few seconds you will have your structures.
 The script will read you input.py, build the required C–S–H models, save structure files, and produce some plots.

 **4. What the outputs are and how to read them**